- Degree Program:

 - Master of Arts in Public Policy and Administration

 - Offered entirely online and as an evening on campus program

 - Employment Sectors:

 - local, federal, and regional government; education policy; nonprofit organizations; private sector leadership

 - Info here

 Most graduate programs in public policy require students to choose between the analytical and the administrative sides of the discipline.
 Northwestern University’s part-time MA in Public Policy and Administration (MPPA) degree program encompasses both.
 While instilling leadership skills, the program develops students’ administrative as well as analytical competence to enable them to rise in the field and drive change at the local, national and international levels.
-The program encompasses a range of specialized areas—public administration, public policy, and global policy—all grounded in the perspective that policy challenges are fluid, interconnected and global.
+The program encompasses a range of specialized areas—public administration, public policy, global policy, global health, and data analytics—all grounded in the perspective that policy challenges are fluid, interconnected and global.
 Students learn to think across diverse groups and boundaries.

 To receive information directly from the Admissions Department, click here.